 While buying a used car may be an affordable way to cover your transportation needs, doing so may come with some serious safety risks.
 According to CBS-Boston, a large number of used vehicles in Massachusetts may contain defective or recalled parts that have gone unrepaired.

 One case in particular involved a 2005 Acura sedan for sale in the Boston-area.
 A quick check of the vehicle’s history uncovered an open recall on parts of the vehicle’s breaking system.
-Without the system being repaired, the vehicle could fail at any time, resulting in a potentially serious Boston Car Accident.
+Without the system being repaired, the vehicle could fail at any time, resulting in a potentially serious car accident.
 Similar claims of faulty break systems have recently been filed against automaker, Toyota, and have also resulted in thousands of personal injury and wrongful death lawsuits being filed against the company.

 What experts find most disturbing is that repairing these defective car parts is free to the lot selling the vehicle.